 You can find more information about the different places you can give birth here.

 Your verloskundige (midwife) will attend the labour and delivery.
 She will also help with preparations to ensure the safety and comfort of you and your child.
 Should any complications arise, you will be taken to hospital.

-The Dutch health and safety regulations require that your bed is elevated with ‘klossen’ (which literally means ‘beer-crates’ in Dutch).
+The Dutch health and safety regulations require that your bed is elevated with ‘klossen’.
 This way you have a means for adjusting the height of your bed to 80 cm from the ground to the top of your mattress.
-This is a requirement for the kraamverzorgende (maternity nurse) when she comes to your house once your child is born (usually during the first week after birth).
+This is a requirement for the kraamverzorgende (maternity aide) when she comes to your house once your child is born (usually during the first week after birth).

 There are Dutch online shops that provide all the necessary equipment for a home birth, the so-called ‘kraampakket’ and postnatal care.
 This equipment may also be useful even if you do not give birth at home.
 You can buy it at a drugstore or check with your insurance company if they cover or provide it for you.
 Alternatively, you can conduct an Internet search using the terms ‘thuiszorg’ (homecare) and ‘winkels’ (shops).

 Women usually return home within 24 hours of delivery and may be free to leave in as little as four hours after delivery.
 You will only be discharged once you feel confident and comfortable that you are ready to go home.
 A stay of less than 24 hours is considered outpatient clinic.

 Sometimes giving birth does not go according to plan, e.g. your baby could be overdue and you have to be induced, or you might need a caesarean section.
 In that case, an obstetrician and a paediatrician will provide assistance.
 A hospital stay could vary from 24 hours to 10 days, depending on possible interventions during birth and/or necessary postnatal care.